mrisher/smtp-sts/spec.md

 We also define the following terms for further use in this document:

-* policy: An STS policy is a definition of the expected TLS availability for a given domain.
+* STS Policy: A definition of the expected TLS availability and behavior, as well as the desired actions for a given domain when a sending MTA encounters different results.
-* Policy Domain: The domain against which a policy is defined.
+* Policy Domain: The domain against which an STS Policy is defined.

 # Related Technologies